StephenSwat/Compiler-Construction-Starter-Kit/README.md

 You are encouraged to add your own tests to the suite.
 Granted that you insert them into the right directory, the suite should adapt to any number of tests.
 For reference, the reference compiler should score a perfect score.
-Pleas make a pull request to share your tests with others so we can all profit from your work!
+Please make a pull request to share your tests with others so we can all profit from your work!